 - MYTH: Only the young and tech savvy care for access to affordable investing solutions and only this demographic are proactive enough to take advantage.

-While we’ve just uncovered that the average age of the robo user is 43, the straightforward reason why more mature audiences are moving towards robo is because they just have more money.
+While we’ve just uncovered that the average age of the robo user is 43, the straightforward reason why more mature audiences are moving towards robo is that they just have more money.
 On the flip side, it also means that they also have a lot more potential to save on traditional management fees and commission-based structures.
-So outside of saving on some of the “old school” investing costs, what exactly does our average client look like?
-And why are they bothering with robo anyway?
+So outside of saving on some of the “old school” investing costs, what exactly does our average client look like, and why are they bothering with robo anyway?

 What Does Their Average Account Look Like?

-I bet you’re wondering what the average client has growing with us.
-So we’ll tell you.
+I bet you’re wondering what the average client is growing with us, so we’ll tell you.
 The average client has about $170,000 invested with us.
-Because of our account size pricing structure — our fees are capped at $80 a month for all accounts over $150,000.
+Because of our account size pricing structure, our fees are capped at $80 a month for all accounts over $150,000.
 That means that no matter how large the account grows, we’ll never charge more than $80 bucks a month to manage it.
-The way we see — whether someone is investing $2,000,000 or $200,000 — it takes us the same level of effort to manage.
-So why would we charge you more?
+The way we see it — whether someone is investing $2,000,000 or $200,000 — it takes us the same level of effort to manage, so why would we charge you more?
 It’s really just the fairest way.

 We’ll spell this one out as one word…fees!
 What may initially feel as not-so-significant, actually begins to add up over time.
 Why is this such a big deal you ask?
 Because our fees aren’t just a little bit lower than the average mutual fund, they’re actually dramatically lower.